Asclepias: Ecology

 Milkweeds are an important nectar source for native bees, wasps, and other nectar-seeking insects, though non-native honey bees commonly get trapped in the stigmatic slits and die.
 Milkweeds are also the larval food source for monarch butterflies and their relatives, as well as a variety of other herbivorous insects (including numerous beetles, moths, and true bugs) specialized to feed on the plants despite their chemical defenses.

 Milkweeds use three primary defenses to limit damage caused by caterpillars: hairs on the leaves (trichomes), cardenolide toxins, and latex fluids.
 Data from a DNA study indicate that, generally, more recently evolved milkweed species ("derived" in botany parlance) use these preventive strategies less but grow faster than older species, potentially regrowing faster than caterpillars can consume them.

 Research indicates that the very high cardenolide content of Asclepias linaria reduces the impact of the Ophryocystis elektroscirrha (OE) parasite on the monarch butterfly, Danaus plexippus.
-The OE parasite causes holes to form in the wings of fully developed monarch butterflies, Danaus plexippus, this causes weakened endurance and an inability to migrate.
-The parasite only affects monarchs when they are larvae and caterpillars, but the detriment is when they are in their butterfly form.
+The OE parasite causes holes to form in the wings of fully developed monarch butterflies.
+This causes weakened endurance and an inability to migrate.
+The parasite only infects monarchs when they are larvae and caterpillars, but the detriment is when they are in their butterfly form.
 By contrast, some species of Asclepias are extremely poor sources of cardenolides, such as Asclepias fascicularis, Asclepias tuberosa, and Asclepias angustifolia.